 I didn’t remember an aquarium, it’s small and that is reflected in the entrance cost a mere £2.50 for adults and £1.00 for children, while the museum itself is free.
 The aquarium has been designed from the perspective of children and has a mixture of brightly coloured fish and British coastline charms.
 One area fills and empties with water to replicate the tide and this seemed to be a particular draw for children.

-We loved the display of musical instruments, Mr Noo is a musician and we left him to browse at his leisure.
-The collection is the biggest in Europe.
-Noo and I enjoyed the side room where there are drums to bang and unusual instruments to strum.
+We loved the display of musical instruments, the collection is the biggest in Europe.
+There are drums to bang and unusual instruments to strum.
 I do admit that my enthusiasm for this waned very swiftly as a small room with small children “playing” various instruments with the gusto only small children have to untuned random noise and I had to leave.

 The museum has characters in Victorian dress who wander the corridors to capture the imagination of children.
 Various temporary exhibitions come and go when we visited; “The body adorned.
 Dressing London” was a more adult experience, with a mixture urban street photograph and traditional dress, I would think it would be interesting to many style conscious teenagers.

-We really recommend the Hand on Base room.
-Before going in Noo was told be “sensible in the room but not too sensible”.
-The room is full of things to touch and try.
+We really recommend the Hand on Base room, full of things to touch and try, the rules simple: “sensible in the room but not too sensible.”
 Stuffed animals out from glass cases to touch with little fingers.
 We loved the fox and his great bushy tail.
 Various dressing up clothes and masks.
 More music instruments to try.
 An array of objects all accessible in plastic boxes or on shelves.
 Just ask staff and they will pass the object down to the child and explain more about it.
 Proper hands on experience.

 If the weather is good stroll the extensive gardens and across the road a nice park “Hornimans Triangle” with a little cafe selling teas, coffees and homemade cakes.
 When you’ve had enough of the enclosed space of a museum but aren’t quite ready to go home there is plenty to do outside.
 A gem in South East London.
 I would really recommend a visit.